-(4) controlling person, as defined in §97.2 of this chapter (relating to Definitions).
+(4) controlling person, as defined in §558.2 of this chapter (relating to Definitions).

-(b) An agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to submit the written notice and follow the instructions on DADS website for reporting a change in the management personnel listed in subsection (a) of this section.
+(b) An agency must report a change in the management personnel listed in subsection (a) of this section to HHSC in accordance with §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(c) If an agency reports a change in the administrator, chief financial officer or controlling person, the agency must pay a fee and may be subject to a late fee, as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(c) If an agency reports a change in the administrator, chief financial officer or controlling person, the agency must pay a fee and may be subject to a late fee, as described in §558.208 of this subchapter .

-(d) An agency is not required to pay a fee to report a change in alternate administrator, but the agency must pay a late fee, as described in §97.208 of this subchapter, if the agency does not report the change within the time frame required in this section.
+(d) An agency is not required to pay a fee to report a change in alternate administrator, but the agency must pay a late fee, as described in §558.208 of this subchapter, if the agency does not report the change within the time frame required in this section.

-(e) A change in the management personnel listed in subsection (a) of this section requires DADS evaluation and approval.
-DADS reviews the required documents and information submitted.
-DADS notifies an agency if the information the agency provides does not reflect that a person listed in subsection (a)(1) - (4) of this section meets the required qualifications.
+(e) A change in the management personnel listed in subsection (a) of this section requires HHSC evaluation and approval.
+HHSC reviews the required documents and information submitted.
+HHSC notifies an agency if the information the agency provides does not reflect that a person listed in subsection (a)(1) - (4) of this section meets the required qualifications.

 §558.219.
 Procedures for Adding or Deleting a Category to the License.

-(a) To add or delete a category of service to a license, an agency must submit written notice to DADS at least 30 days before the addition or deletion of the category.
+(a) To add or delete a category of service to a license, an agency must submit the appropriate application to HHSC through the online portal at least 30 days before adding or deleting the category.

-(b) DADS either approves or denies the addition of a category of service no later than 30 days after DADS receives the written notice.
-An agency must not provide the services under the category the agency is adding until the agency receives written notice of approval from DADS.
+(b) HHSC either approves or denies the application to add a category of service no later than 30 days after HHSC receives the application through the online portal.
+An agency must not provide the services under the category the agency is adding until the agency receives written notice of approval from HHSC.

 (1) To add a category of service to a license, an agency must:

-(A) be in substantial compliance with the statute and this chapter; and
+(A) be in substantial compliance with the Statute and this chapter; and

 (B) have no enforcement action pending against the license.

-(2) If DADS denies the addition of a category of service, DADS informs the agency of the reason for denial.
+(2) If HHSC denies the application to add a category of service, HHSC informs the agency of the reason for denial.

-(3) DADS may conduct a survey after the approval of a category.
+(3) HHSC may conduct a survey after the approval of a category.

-(c) DADS receipt of a request to delete a category from a license does not preclude DADS from taking enforcement action as appropriate in accordance with Subchapter F of this chapter (relating to Enforcement).
+(c) An agency’s submission of a request to delete a category from a license does not preclude HHSC from taking enforcement action as appropriate in accordance with Subchapter F of this chapter (relating to Enforcement).

-(d) An agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to submit the written notice and follow the instructions on DADS website for requesting to add or delete a category of service.
+(d) An agency must submit to HHSC the application for approval to add or delete a category of service in accordance with §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(e) If an agency reports a change in a category of service, the agency must pay a fee and may be subject to a late fee, as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(e) If an agency reports and, as applicable, applies for approval for, a change in a category of service, the agency must pay a fee and may be subject to a late fee, as described in §558.208 of this subchapter.

-(f) When DADS adds or deletes a category of service, DADS sends the agency a Notification of Change reflecting the change in the category of service.
-The agency must post the Notification of Change beside its license in accordance with §97.211 of this subchapter (relating to Display of License).
+(f) When HHSC adds or deletes a category of service, HHSC sends the agency a Notification of Change reflecting the change in the category of service.
+The agency must post the Notification of Change beside its license in accordance with §558.211 of this subchapter (relating to Display of License).

 §558.220.
 Service Areas.

 (a) An agency must identify its licensed service area.
-A branch office or alternate delivery site must be located within the parent agency's licensed service area.
+A branch office or ADS must be located within the parent agency's licensed service area.
 An agency must not provide services outside its licensed service area, except as provided in subsections (i) and (j) of this section.